mlrun/mlrun/docs/quick-start.md

 <a id="running-functions-on-different-runtimes"></a>
 ## Running functions on different runtimes

 One of the key advantages of MLRun is the ability to seamlessly run your code on different runtimes.
 MLRun can run your code locally, jobs on Kubernetes, on Dask or MPI (Horovod).
-In this quickstart guide we'll show how to run on Kubernetes.
+In this quick-start guide we'll show how to run on Kubernetes.

 ### Accessing shared storage on Kubernetes

 The functions need shared storage (file or object) media to pass and store artifacts.

 If your are using [Iguazio data science platform](https://www.iguazio.com/) use the `mount_v3io()` auto-mount modifier.
-If you use other k8s PVC volumes you can use the `mlrun.platforms.mount_pvc(..)` modifier with the requiered params.
+If you use other k8s PVC volumes you can use the `mlrun.platforms.mount_pvc(..)` modifier with the required params.

 ```python